johentsch/ms3/docs/manual.rst

 1. Import the library.

-    To parse multiple scores, we will use the class ``ms3.Parse``.
+    To parse multiple scores, we will use the class :py:class:`ms3.Parse <.parse.Parse>`.
 We could import the whole library:

     .. code-block:: python